-The typical asking rate per listing is in the $20's per square foot per year.
-The SeaTac submarket is going through a decrease in rates.
-In the last 3 months, the median rate decreased $3 per sqft per year.
-That's a 13% decrease in rent.
+On average, listings lease in the $20's per square foot per year.
+The SeaTac region is experiencing a decrease in rates.
+In the last 3 months, the median rate fell $1 per sqft per year.
+That's a 6% decline in rent.

-Compared to the rest of the Seattle Metropolitan Area market, the SeaTac submarket has lower rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Seattle Metropolitan Area market, the SeaTac submarket has lower rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 5 listings have come on the market, which means new listings are probably going fast.
-You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 5 listings have been posted online, which means listings might be going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 60% of the listings in the SeaTac are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 3,420 sqft, there are still 0 spaces below 2,000 sqft.
-Most buildings in this market are around 3 stories.
-Most buildings in this market were built in 1979 and are Class B.
+Even though the median size is 3,420 sqft, there are still 0 leases below 2,000 sqft.
+Most properties in this region are close to 3 stories.
+Most buildings in this area were built in 1979 and are Class B.